joshbduncan/word-search-generator/CHANGLOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [Unreleased]

+## Added
+- Testing to make sure key only shows placed words in response to bug fixed in v2.0.1

 ## [2.0.1] - 2022-10-28

 ## Added
 - All puzzle output (stdout, csv, pdf) all indicate that '*' before a word in the key mean that word is secret (not listed in the word list) (e.g. 'Puzzle Key (*= Secret Words): ...').
-    - Only shows if secret words are actuall present.
+    - Only shows if secret words are actually present.

 ### Fixed
 - Answer Key and .placed_... properties were showing all words and not only words placed in the puzzle.